HonkingGoose/x4-game-notes/README.md

 ```

 Where `xxxx` is the amount of money.

-_It's important to replace them all_, otherwise the change will not be applied correctly.
+You must find and replace _all_ money values, or the new value will not be applied.

 ## Editing faction relations